 - Call your local mental health crisis hotline.
 You can find their phone number on this list of local mental health crisis lines.
 Or you can call 2-1-1 and ask for your local mental health crisis line.

-- Call 1-800-989-6884 for the Texas Youth and Runaway Hotline, text them at 512-872-5777, or chat with them online.
-They can connect your child with free counseling services through the Services to At-Risk Youth (STAR) program within 24 hours.
+- Call 800-989-6884 for the Texas Youth and Runaway Hotline, text them at 512-872-5777, or chat with them online.
+They can connect your child with free counseling services through the Family and Youth Success (FAYS) program within 24 hours.